Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Results

 Figure~\ref{fig:GN1014406_2D_decomp} presents the fitting results for GN1014406 as an example.
-We observe extended emission left in the AGN-subtracted images in SW bands, where we believe the host galaxy has not yet been outshone by the AGN.
+We observe extended emission in the AGN-subtracted images in the SW bands, where we believe that the host galaxy has not yet been outshined by the AGN.
 This suggests that the emission cannot be fully explained by a point source alone.
-The PS+S\'ersic model also gives a significantly lower BIC than the single PS model, providing strong statistical evidence for the presence of extended emission in GN1014406.
-The full set of fitting results for all targets is available as a figure set.\footnote{The figures are also available \href{https://plusante.github.io/agn_host_decomposition/Decomposition_result_all_targets.pdf}{here}.}
+The PS+S\'ersic model also gives a significantly lower BIC than the single PS model ($\Delta\mathrm{BIC}$\,$\equiv$\,$\mathrm{BIC}_{\rm (PS+Sersic)} - \mathrm{BIC}_{\rm (PS)}$\,$=$\,$-1031$) , providing strong statistical evidence for the presence of extended emission in GN1014406.

-In Table \ref{table:decomposition_result}, we list the BIC difference between the PS-only model and the composite PS + S\'ersic model for each target.
-We also report the S\'ersic index and half-light radius of the best-fit S\'ersic model we adopted for each target.
+In Table \ref{table:decomposition_result}, we list the BIC difference between the PS-only model and the composite PS + S\'ersic model for each source.
+We also report the S\'ersic index and half-light radius of the best-fit S\'ersic model we adopted for each source.

-Among the 17 targets, 15 show lower BIC values when fitted with a composite PS + S\'ersic model compared to a PS-only model, indicating that the composite model provides a better description of their surface brightness profiles and that extended emission is detected.
-9 of these have $\Delta\mathrm{BIC}<-500$, which we interpret as strong detections of extended emission; this is also visually evident in the residual images of the PS-only fits.
-There are 6 targets which have $-500<\Delta\mathrm{BIC}<0$, where the BIC favors the composite model, but the residual images do not provide clear visual confirmation of extended emission.
-For the remaining two targets, the PS-only model yields a lower BIC, implying that their light distributions can be sufficiently described by a single point source.
+Among the 17 sources, 15 show lower BIC values when fitted with a composite PS + S\'ersic model compared to a PS-only model, indicating that the composite model provides a better description of their surface brightness profiles and that extended emission is detected.
+9 of these have $\Delta\mathrm{BIC}$\,$<$\,$-500$, which we interpret as strong detections of extended emission; this is also visually evident in the residual images of the PS-only fits.
+There are 6 targets that have $-500$\,$<$\,$\Delta\mathrm{BIC}$\,$<$\,$0$, where the BIC favors the composite model, but the residual images do not provide clear visual confirmation of extended emission.
+For the remaining two targets, the PS-only model yields a lower BIC (i.e., $\Delta\mathrm{BIC}$\,$>$\,0), implying that their light distributions can be better described by a single point source.

 When fitting our targets with a PSF and a S\'ersic component, we did not enforce a common centroid for the two models.
-Nevertheless, we find that the spatial offset between the PSF and S\'ersic centers is small, with a typical value of $\sim 0.12 $ kpc.
-Given this small offset, the extended emission is more likely associated with the host galaxy than with spatially offset nebular emission.
-See Section \ref{sec:nature} for detailed discussion.
+Nevertheless, we find that the spatial offset between the PSF and S\'ersic centers is small, with a typical offset of $<$\,0\farcs06.
+Given this small offset, the extended emission is more likely associated with the host galaxy than with spatially offset nebular emission, as suggested for some LRDs \citep[e.g.,][]{Chen_2025}.